Integrating the Android SDK

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>

-ACCESS_NETWORK_STATE permission is used to differentiate Wifi from a cellular network.
+ACCESS_NETWORK_STATE differentiates WiFi from a cellular network.

 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>